maziminds/card-ease/README.md

 ## Getting Started

 - The package mainly has 2 folders: `Demo` and `src`.
-The folder contains some demo scenes and prefabs that you can use to test the functionality and get familiar with the package, you can change anything in that folder to test the functionality. this folder has 2 folder `V1` and `V2` in it, `V1` folder shows a basic demo of package with default settings and `V2` folder shows a bit customized demo with some customizations examples.
+The folder contains some demo scenes and prefabs that you can use to test the functionality and get familiar with the package, you can change anything in that folder to test the functionalities. this folder has 3 folders `V1` ,`V2` and `V3` in it, `V1` folder shows a basic demo of package with default settings and `V2` folder shows a bit customized demo with some customizations examples and `V3` shows the latest update with Event system.
 - The `src` folder contains the source code for the package, it contains all core scripts for drag-drop and other features. if you want to change anything in that folder, you can do that(only if you know what you are doing).
 - This package works with [RectTransform](https://docs.unity3d.com/ScriptReference/RectTransform.html) and [Horizontal Layout Group](https://docs.unity3d.com/Packages/com.unity.ugui@3.0/manual/script-HorizontalLayoutGroup.html) to show an organized deck of cards that you drag around in the scene.
-The package simply provides you with some abstract classes(scripts) that you can extends and customize. by default it gives basic drag-drop functionality and you can add your own customization by extending it.
+The package simply provides you with some abstract classes(scripts) that you can extends and customize. by default it gives basic drag-drop functionality with events on different actions like card pick/drop or select/deselect and you can add your own customization by extending it.
 - The package mainly contains 3 things:
    - `CardZone` : this represent the place or area where cards can be placed. it's mostly a rectangular `GameObject`.
    - `CardGroup` : this is a child of `CardZone`, that has a group of cards in it.
 1 `CardZone` can have multiple `CardGroup` but 1 `CardGroup` can only be a child of 1 `CardZone`.